h2oai/wave/website/widgets/form/table.md

 ### Checkbox visibility

-When `multiple` or `isSingle` is specified, there is an option to control when should row checkboxes be visible.
+When `multiple` or `single` is specified, there is an option to control when should row checkboxes be visible.
 By default, they are only visible on hover.
 Available options are `always`, `on-hover`, `hidden`.

 ```py